manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

 1. Return to Azure Storage Explorer on your desktop computer.

-2. You can upload files to Documents folder using using button in the menu.
+2. You can upload files to Documents folder using Upload button in the menu.

     ![](media/lab4/upload-se.png)